mynar7/blog/content/blog/staying-sane-with-css/index.md

 You can optionally toss in the `box-sizing` bit to make sure that your widths/heights are not additive.
 This means if you say an element is `500px`, it will be exactly that regardless of padding, margin, or border that you add in later.
 I don't typically find myself reaching for this, but it can help when you're doing pixel-perfect layouts.

-**Note**: The last bit is a little 🔥 **hot-tip** 🔥 for debugging CSS layouts.
+**Note**: The last bit is a little 🔥 **hot tip** 🔥 for debugging CSS layouts.
 If you're wondering how big or what shape an element is, adding a border can quickly show you how something is being rendered.
 This adds a border to all elements, showing you how everything is laid out on the page.

 ## Writing Good Markup and 'Going with the Flow'